auth0-blog/angular-2-authentication-tutorial/README.md

 # Daily Deals

-Daily Deals is an application built with Angular 2 that shows how you can add token based authentication to your Angular 2 applications.
+Daily Deals is an application built with Angular that shows how you can add token based authentication to your Angular applications.
+You can read the full tutorial for this project here: [Angular Authentication Tutorial](https://auth0.com/blog/angular-2-authentication/).

 # Running the App

-You will need to run both the Node.js server located in the `server` directory and Angular 2 front-end located in the `ng2auth` directory.
+You will need to run both the Node.js server located in the `server` directory and Angular front-end located in the `ng2auth` directory.
 See each of the project directories for detailed instructions on how to run the projects.
 You will need an Auth0 account, so if you don't already have one, [sign up](https://auth0.com/signup) for a free account today.

 ## What is Auth0?